×

 The use of sunscreen and standing behind a window prevents vitamin D from being produced within the skin.
 However, it would be best if you remembered that an excessive amount of sunshine increases the chance of skin cancer and ages the skin.
 Therefore, taking an appropriately dosed D supplement is safer than getting routine sun exposure.

-1. What happens when your d3 is low?
+1. What happens when Vitamin D3 levels are low?

 2. How can I raise my vitamin D level quickly?